santoshkrsah/login-form-with-database-connection/README.md

 # login-form-with-database-connection
-learning tutorial that how to implement in your projects.
+learning tutoriak in this video you will learn how to implement in your projects.

 https://www.youtube.com/@francis_tech